 The Company meets the requirements to account for its natural gas hedges under hedge accounting.
-For the years ending March 31, 2024 and 2023, the Company recorded unrealized gains of \$2,094 and unrealized losses of (\$19,752), respectively, in the consolidated statements of comprehensive income.
-The balances associated with the commodity futures contracts of \$11,127 and \$13,220 are included in accrued liabilities in the consolidated balance sheets as of March 31, 2024 and 2023 respectively.
-As of March 31, 2024, the notional amounts of the natural gas futures are \$43,453 expiring in March 2027.
+For the years ending March 31, 2025 and 2024, the Company recorded unrealized gains of \$9,221 and \$2,094, respectively, in the consolidated statements of comprehensive income.
+The balances associated with the commodity futures contracts of \$1,906 and \$11,127 are included in accrued liabilities in the consolidated balance sheets as of March 31, 2025 and 2024 respectively.
+As of March 31, 2025, the notional amounts of the natural gas futures are \$30,381 expiring in March 2027.

 The Company enters into interest rate swaps to manage its exposure to interest rate variations on its floating-rate borrowings.
 The objective is to reduce its exposure to variability attributable to changes in the 3-month SOFR rate underlying its SOFR-indexed floating-rate debt (See Note 8).
 The Company entered into an interest rate swap effective October 6, 2022 with notional amount of \$75,000.
 The swap has a fixed rate of 3.32% and floating rate of 3M SOFR.
-The swap will terminate October 7, 2024.
+The swap terminated October 7, 2024.
 The swap qualifies for hedge accounting, and unrealized gains or losses are included as adjustments to other comprehensive income.

-For the years ended March 31, 2024 and 2023, the Company reported unrealized losses of (\$327) and unrealized gains of \$1,407, respectively, in the consolidated statements of comprehensive income.
-The balances associated with the interest rate swap of \$1,081 and \$1,407 are included in prepaid expenses and other current assets in the consolidated balance sheets as of March 31, 2024 and 2023 respectively
+For the years ended March 31, 2025 and 2024, the Company reported unrealized losses of \$(1,081) and \$(327), respectively, in the consolidated statements of comprehensive income.
+The balances associated with the interest rate swap of \$0 and \$1,081 are included in prepaid expenses and other current assets in the consolidated balance sheets as of March 31, 2025 and 2024 respectively.